belle2/basf2/b2bii/doc/ConvertedObjects.rst

 Neutral Final State Particles
 -----------------------------
-When it comes to ECL related objects the BASF and basf2 MDST data formats differ substantially which makes one-to-one conversion impossible.
-The reconstructed ``ECL clusters``, both charged (with matched charged track) and neutral (without matched charged track), are in BASF stored as ``Mdst_ecl`` (and ``Mdst_ecl_aux``) and in BASF2 as ECLCLusters.
-These two datatypes match quite good.
+When it comes to ECL related objects the BASF and basf2 MDST data formats differ substantially, which makes one-to-one conversion impossible.
+The reconstructed ``ECL clusters``, both charged (with matched charged track) and neutral (without matched charged track), are in BASF stored as ``Mdst_ecl`` (and ``Mdst_ecl_aux``) and in BASF2 as ECLClusters.
+These two data types match quite well.
-However, BASF MDST format has two additional data types: ``Mdst_Gamma`` and ``Mdst_Pi0``, for which there exist no equivalent data type in the BASF2 MDST format.
+However, the BASF MDST format has two additional data types: ``Mdst_Gamma`` and ``Mdst_Pi0``, for which there is no equivalent data type in the BASF2 MDST format.
 Instead, the B2BII converter by default creates ``gamma:mdst`` and ``pi0:mdst`` ParticleLists, which are filled with particle objects created for each ``Mdst_Gamma`` and ``Mdst_Pi0`` entry.

 .. warning::
    Use ``gamma:mdst`` and ``pi0:mdst`` ParticleLists.
-   Don't use ``fillParticleList(...)`` to create photon candidates or don't reconstruct ``pi0`` candidate from pairs of two photons by yourself.
+   Don't use ``fillParticleList(...)`` to create photon candidates and don't reconstruct ``pi0`` candidates from pairs of two photons by yourself.

 .. note::
-   Mass-constraint fit has been applied to ``pi0`` candidates in ``Mdst_Pi0``.
+   A mass-constrained fit has been applied to ``pi0`` candidates in ``Mdst_Pi0``.
-   However, covariance matrix is not stored in panther tables.
-If you need this information in the analysis, you can redo the mass constraint fit in basf2.
+   However, the covariance matrix is not stored in panther tables.
+If you need this information in the analysis, you can redo the mass-constrained fit in basf2.

-Since release-07, you can set ``convertNbar`` to ``true`` to copy Particles with energy above 500 MeV in ``gamma:mdst`` to create a ParticleList ``anti-n0:mdst``.
+You can also set the argument ``convertNbar`` of `convertBelleMdstToBelleIIMdst` to ``true`` to copy Particles with an energy above 500 MeV in ``gamma:mdst`` and create a ParticleList ``anti-n0:mdst``.
 In the steering file, you should use the module ``BelleNbarMVA`` to evaluate an MVA dedicated to the separation of anti-neutrons from photons.
 As for the kinematic variable, you are advised to use ``reconstructDecayWithNeutralHadron`` to reconstruct the neutral hadron's 4-momentum